jacksemancik/PokemonPerlaBot/README.md

 ```
 python perla.py maxRunTime WaitTime SwitchVariable
 ```
-(NOTE: the time units are in minutes, while the switch variable is a boolean value)
+(NOTE: the `maxRunTime` and `WaitTime` variables are in minutes, while the `SwitchVariable` is a boolean value)

 ## Example
 ```
 python perla.py 20 1 True
 ```
 In this example, the bot runs for 20 minutes after a one minute waiting period.
-Additionally, because the switch variable is set to True, the first and second Pokemon in your party are switched.
+Additionally, because the switch variable is set to `True`, the first and second Pokemon in your party are switched.

 ## Contribute!
-If you would like to contribute to this project, clone the repository and start pushing!
-Any help is greatly appreciated.
+If you would like to contribute to this project, clone the repository and start making pull requests!
+I'll review them from there.
+Any help is greatly appreciated!
 ```
 git clone https://github.com/jacksemancik/PokemonPerlaBot.git
 ```